MaayanLab/biojupies/README.md

 ![Screenshot of the a BioJupies notebook UID.](img/notebook_uid.png)

-3. Launch the Docker container. **Note:** replace `5DAHiejHN` with the UID of the notebook you wish to rerun.
+3. Launch the Docker container.

 ``` bash
 docker run -it -p 8888:8888 -e NOTEBOOK_UID=5DAHiejHN maayanlab/biojupies-notebooks
 ```

+**Note: replace `5DAHiejHN` with the UID of the notebook you wish to rerun.**

 4. Access the local Jupyter Notebook server from your browser at port 8888.

 ![Screenshot of the a local Jupyter Server.](img/local_server.png)

-5. Rerun the analysis and customize it by adding your code.
+5. Execute and customize your notebook from the Jupyter server.

 ![Screenshot of the a local Jupyter Server.](img/local_notebook.png)

 For more information about reusing notebooks, see https://amp.pharm.mssm.edu/biojupies/docker.

 ## References
-BioJupies is currently published as a pre-print on **BioRxiv**:
+BioJupies is available as a pre-print on **BioRxiv**:
 [BioJupies: Automated Generation of Interactive Notebooks for RNA-seq Data Analysis in the Cloud](https://doi.org/10.1101/352476) Torre, D., Lachmann, A., and Ma’ayan, A. (2018)

 ## License